bsogata/ics-314-meteor-faqs/index.md

 See the documentation for [`Accounts.changePassword`](https://docs.meteor.com/api/passwords.html#Accounts-changePassword).

 #### How are passwords case-sensitive while user names are not?
 See the Meteor notes on [case sensitivity](https://guide.meteor.com/accounts.html#case-sensitivity).
+In other systems that do not provide helper methods to take care of this, you might convert the usernames or email addresses to lowercase before saving them or comparing them to values in the database.

 #### What is that `"verified" : false` in the "emails" field?
 How do we change that value?
 This indicates that the email address has not been verified yet: it may be a valid email address but we do not know that it actually exists and belongs to the user.  [`Accounts.sendVerificationEmail`](https://docs.meteor.com/api/passwords.html#Accounts-sendVerificationEmail) allows us to start that verification process.